What to consider when booking a hostel in Australia

 Simply put, there are a lot of hostels in Australia.
 Narrowing them down to a select few is difficult, but based on my own experiences and the recommendation of other travellers I’ve met, it’s not that hard.

 There are also a lot of bad hostels in Australia.
 For the new traveller, this can be daunting, as it’s hard to know whether hostel reviews can be trusted.
-However, I’ve found that they normally are and my choices here reflect that I feel.
+However, I’ve found that they normally are and my choices here reflect what I feel.

 The majority of these backpackers have great reviews on Hostelworld, and are definitely among the best hostels in Australia as far as I’m concerned!

 Do you agree or disagree with my list?
-Are there any hostels that you stayed that should be included here?
+Are there any hostels that you stayed should be included here?
 Let me know your thoughts in the comments below!

 You can buy and claim online, even after you’ve left home.
 Travel insurance from WorldNomads.com is available to people from 140 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.